divamgupta/stable-diffusion-tensorflow/README.md

 ## Example outputs

-The following outputs have been generated using the this implementation:
+The following outputs have been generated using this implementation:

 1) *A epic and beautiful rococo werewolf drinking coffee, in a burning coffee shop. ultra-detailed. anime, pixiv, uhd 8k cryengine, octane render*